vanzonr/rarray/README.md

 shared_shape.h         Internal header that implements a reference-counted shape structure

 offsets.h              Internal header to compute pointer offsets within the shape structure

+versionheader.h        To include the rarray version in the header (since v2.4.0)

 In the directory 'src'